 Schools and Programs

 Adult classes available in Las Vegas help students develop literacy and language skills, earn high school diplomas and prepare for employment.
-Studies can be in the form of a workshop, such as one that helps students develop job seeking skills, or through a combination of classes and hands-on training exercises, which are offered in many job-preparation programs including those in welding and fashion design.
+Studies can be in the form of a workshop, such as one that helps students develop job seeking skills, or through a combination of classes and hands-on training exercises, which are offered in many programs including those in facilities maintenance and print design.
 GED and ESL classes are generally noncredit courses.
-Online options are available in some programs.
-One college and one university, both found in Las Vegas, are profiled below.
+Classes that lead to a professional development certificate are also available.

-The College of Southern Nevada is a 2-year college with three main campuses in the Las Vegas metropolitan region and additional learning centers throughout Southern Nevada.
-The Division of Workplace and Economic Development (DWED) was established in 2005 to provide adult training programs geared toward the needs of local business and industry, as well as adult education classes.
-Since its inception, the division has served over 65,000 adults with classes such as the following:
+The College of Southern Nevada has three main campuses in the Las Vegas metropolitan region and additional learning centers throughout Southern Nevada.
+The Division of Workplace and Economic Development (DWED) was established in 2005 to provide adult training programs geared toward the needs of local businesses and industries.
+Since its inception, the division has served adults with classes such as the following: